Comprehensive Surveillance Strategies for Enhanced Security

 Data Management

 Implementing a data management system that allows easy access and integrity checks will ensure high-quality information.
-Research shows that organizations that employ solid data management practices see a 25% increase in the effectiveness of their analysis and decision-making processes.
+Research shows that organisations that employ solid data management practices see a 25% increase in the effectiveness of their analysis and decision-making processes.

 Evaluation Phase